rikimbili/Glasscord-Installer-for-Discord/README.md

 * Discord Canary (Windows only)
 * Powercord

-# Installation
+# Installation for the Installer ¯\_(ツ)_/¯
+Installation steps for the .sfx.exe.
+If you download the .exe instead just run it and the installer will initiate
-1. Download the compressed .sfx.exe in releases or the .exe
+1. Download the compressed .sfx.exe in releases
 2. Either double click it to extract it (creating a desktop shortcut automatically) or right click extract with winrar anywhere you like
 3. Finally, execute Glasscord-Installer-for-Discord.exe or the desktop shortcut created